shubhamkumarjha123/now-examples/saber/README.md

 $ npm init site my-saber-site
 ```

-## Deploying this Example
+### Deploying From Your Terminal

-Once initialized, you can deploy the Saber example with just a single command:
+You can deploy your new Saber project with a single command from your terminal using Now CLI:

 ```shell
 $ now